mariodujic/track-time/README.md

 <img src="preview/watcher.gif"  width="100%"/>
 </div>

-This functionality is based on [notify](https://crates.io/crates/notify) crate.
+This functionality is based on filesystem notification crate [notify](https://crates.io/crates/notify).

 <h2 align="left">Report</h2>
 You can preview your projects and see total time for a single project.